henrychacon/Backdoor_attacks/Universal_litmus_patterns/Readme.md

 The original code shared by the authors is based on individual `.py` files.
 Therefore, in the file shared here, the most relevant ones to construct the classifier are adapted to be run in one file.

+In the folder `results` you can find pre-trained ULP models we run locally for `N=1, 5, 10`.
+So, you can use those directly in step 3 of the Notebook shared here.
+The ULP model constructed was tested over six models shared by the authors.
+Obtained results are the following:

 ++ Number of universal patterns (z) = 1.
 Pattern images: